nulogy/nulogy-public-certificates/README.md

 ## Introduction

-Nulogy has developed a set of self-signed x509 certificates in a hierarchy of trust with an airgapped root authority and secure intermediate.
+Nulogy has a set of self-signed x509 certificates for AS2 and a set of Digicert x509 certificates for TLS.

 When deployed properly by administrators, these assets can reduce operational and security risks as well as administrator costs.

 These certificates allow Secure FTP, AS2 and HTTPS communications with Nulogy's environment to be encrypted and authenticated.

-NOTE: [Freestart collisions have been found for the SHA-1 hashing function.](https://sites.google.com/site/itstheshappening/) Do not use the provided SHA-1 certificates if your systems support the superior SHA-256.
-Nulogy Corporation is not responsible for security risks resulting from your choice to use our SHA-1 certificates.
-SHA-1 certificates are provided to facilitate your migration to secure services before SHA-1 is sunset permanently.

 ## Choosing a Certificate to Use

-**IF** your connection is TLS (via HTTPS):
+### *If* your connection is TLS (via HTTPS):

-       *IF* your connection is UAT:
+#### *If* your connection is PRODUCTION:
+Use:

-           USE Either: DigicertGlobalRootCA.crt.pem
+- Either: DigicertGlobalRootCA.crt.pem
-               OR: DigiCert Intermediate CA
+- OR: DigiCert Intermediate CA
-               OR: 221-connect-na-qa.nulogy.net.crt
+- OR: 220-connect.nulogy.net.crt

-       *IF* your connection is PRODUCTION:
+#### *If* your connection is UAT:
+Use:

-           USE Either: DigicertGlobalRootCA.crt.pem
+- Either: DigicertGlobalRootCA.crt.pem
-               OR: DigiCert Intermediate CA
+- OR: DigiCert Intermediate CA
-               OR: 220-connect.nulogy.net.crt
+- OR: 221-connect-na-qa.nulogy.net.crt

-**IF** your connection is AS2 (via HTTP):
+### *If* your connection is AS2 (via HTTP):

-       *IF* your connection is UAT:
+#### *IF* your connection is UAT:
-           USE: 301-connect-na-qa.nulogy.net.crt
+Use: 301-connect-na-qa.nulogy.net.crt

-       *IF* your connection is PRODUCTION:
+#### *IF* your connection is PRODUCTION:
-           USE: 302-connect.nulogy.net.crt
+Use: 302-connect.nulogy.net.crt

 **NOTE Regarding TLS:**